France issues arrest warrant for disgraced auto tycoon Ghosn | Politics

 French prosecutors have issued an international arrest warrant for disgraced auto tycoon Carlos Ghosn, who fled Japan in 2019 for Lebanon in a gripping escape.

-Nanterre prosecutors' office in France said on Friday that the arrest warrant for the former head of Nissan and Renault is among five issued by them.
+The prosecutor's office in the Paris suburb of Nanterre said Friday that it issued the warrant for the former head of Nissan and Renault and four other people based on an investigation opened in 2019 into money laundering and abuse of company assets.

-The Nanterre prosecutors' office described this as the next step in a two-year investigation, one of two separate cases involving Ghosn in France focusing on payments made to SBA.

-The former head of the Nissan-Renault alliance fled to Lebanon in late 2019, while out on bail facing financial misconduct charges in Japan.
+The former head of the Nissan-Renault alliance fled to Lebanon in 2019, while out on bail facing financial misconduct charges in Japan.
+He denies wrongdoing.

+Ghosn said he learned about the new warrant Friday via the media, and noted that he's barred from leaving Lebanon anyway.

+“I'm ready to defend myself,'' he told France's BFM television.
+He repeatedly insisted that he did not receive any money from the Oman distributor and that there was “no embezzling.”
+The Nanterre prosecutors' office described this as the next step in the ongoing investigation, one of two separate cases involving Ghosn in France.

-In an interview last year with The Associated Press, Ghosn was confident, energised and determined to fight to restore his reputation.
+In an interview last year with The Associated Press, Ghosn was confident, energized and determined to fight to restore his reputation.

-A statement sent to Associated Press on Friday from his PR team called the French warrant "surprising".

-"This is not an arrest warrant issued by France but by the Nanterre prosecutor's office in an investigation still in progress,'' it said.

-The statement also suggested that the warrant was ineffective as Ghosn "is subject to a judicial ban on leaving Lebanese territory," where he currently resides.
+A statement sent Friday to the AP from his PR team called the French warrant “surprising”, and suggested that it was ineffective as Ghosn “is subject to a judicial ban on leaving Lebanese territory''.

 Lebanon does not extradite its citizens.
 Ghosn has citizenship in Lebanon, France and Brazil.